alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

 ## Requirements
 - Backing up in `--active` mode required channel device (rg.qemu.guest_agent.0) and qemu-guest-agent to be installed on the guest system. `apt install qemu-guest-agent` or `yum install qemu-guest-agent`.
-To check qemu-quest-agent connection run the next command from the virtualization host:
+To check qemu-quest-agent connection, run the next command from the virtualization host:

 ```bash
 virsh qemu-agent-command <virtual-machine-name> '{"execute":"guest-info"}'
 ```

-If still there's no connection try to add:
+If still there's no connection, try to add:
 ```xml
 <source mode='bind' path='/var/lib/libvirt/qemu/f16x86_64.agent'/>
 ```